Tips on driving a truck in windy conditions

 Truck driving in windy conditions is no joke, as any skilled truck driver can tell you.
 Driving a semi-truck is hard even without the additional challenges of strong winds.

 Many things can make driving a semi-truck more difficult or dangerous.
-Some may seem self-evident, such as snow and ice or steep mountain routes, but the wind may also play a part in dangerous driving conditions.
+Some may seem self-evident, such as snow and ice or steep mountain routes, but the windy conditions may also play a part in dangerous driving conditions.
 Because of the high profile of the trailers, significant wind speeds have been seen to tip semi-trucks.

 What wind speed can cause a semi to tip?